 This one depends on where you go.
 Typically, a Junior Ranger Booklet will have activities that a child must complete.
 How many and/or which activities are determined by which age bracket they fall in.
 For example, a 6 year old has to complete 3 pages and the 12 year old must complete 7.
 Age brackets might look like 7 and under, 8-10, 11 and up.
 Some parks have additional programs for those kids who are older but I recommend just doing the traditional booklet if the age limit allows it.

 The booklets are quite educational for all ages so I often get the question, “Am I too old to participate?”
 Short answer: No!
 A lot of parks will allow anyone to participate, and encourage it!
 I highly recommend that you complete the Junior Ranger Program with your kids.
-Remind your teenage kids that its not “lame” to learn about the natural world.
-Some of the most excited Junior Rangers I swore in were a group of college friends who were completing the program at every park they visited on a summer road trip.
+Some of the most excited Junior Rangers Grace swore in was a group of college friends who were completing the program at every park they visited on a summer road trip.
 The oldest visitor sworn in as a Junior Ranger at Grand Canyon National Park was 103 years old!
 The program is surprisingly educational for people of all ages!

 Which Parks Participate?

 There are 417 National Park Service Sites and over 200 of them offer a Junior Ranger Program.
 You can see a list of these places here.
 All of the most popular parks participate, and even some of the lesser known national parks.
 You can also check out the official www.nps.gov website for each park ahead of time to see if they have a Junior Ranger Program.
 Some will even have pdf’s of the booklet that you can print out beforehand, like this one from Grand Teton National Park.
 This will allow you to see what the requirements are so that you can plan accordingly for your trip.